Lyme Science Blog

 12. Temperature Dysregulation

-13. Pain Sensitivity or Return of Old Pain
+13. Return of Old Pain or Increased Pain Sensitivity

-Old injuries flare up.
+Old injuries flare.
 Joints throb.
 Nerve pain resurfaces.
-Pain returns without injury — sometimes without explanation.
+Symptoms may return without any new injury.

 14. Cardiac Symptoms